15 November 2024

 GO-IT-ALONE CHRISTIANITY IS HERESY.
 Like the creeds say, “I believe in the communion of saints.”
 If you don’t believe in the communion of saints, you’re heretic.
 Period.

 Fellow Christians are a corrective.
 They’re meant to keep us on the right path.
-Yeah, they can get cultish and political, and use peer pressure to steer people wrong instead of right, and like I said, leave those churches.
+Yeah, they can get cultish and political, and use peer pressure to steer people wrong instead of right.
+Like I said, leave those churches.
 But this behavior is hardly true of all churches.

 And you’ve seen how go-it-alone Christians regularly get all warped.
 It’ll happen to you too.
 Always does.
 Always.
-Notice every time a go-it-alone Christian tries to instruct or help or minister to fellow Christians: It’s always in some bizarre, fruitless manner—’cause they’re avoiding a proper Christian environment where they can practice the fruit of the Spirit with one another.
+Notice every time a go-it-alone Christian tries to instruct or help or minister to fellow Christians: It’s always in some weird, fruitless manner—’cause they’re avoiding a proper Christian environment where they can practice the Spirit’s fruit with one another.

 When my fellow Christians preach or write about the biblical or theological reasons for going to church, they tend to always come right back to those three reasons.
 They’re making it sound more complicated than it really is.
 Jesus’s church; love one another; communion of saints.
 There y’go.